 In 2012, Dallas Kids First created the first-ever of its kind Candidate Scorecard for the Dallas Independent School District (DISD) Board of Trustee candidates running in the 2012 DISD Board Election.
-Our goal was to provide voters with insight and visibility into the experience, awareness and perspective that each candidate brought to the table -- and ultimately, whether they would best serve in putting the interests of our children first.
+The goal was to provide voters with insight and visibility into the leadership experience, mindset, and perspective that each candidate brought to the table -- and ultimately, whether they would best serve in putting the interests of children first.

 DKF candidate scores were designed to give voters a recognizable candidate benchmark -- a well-rounded assessment of each candidate's ability to positively affect the Dallas ISD Board of Trustees by advocating for and implementing policies that would lead to tangible district-wide improvements in student achievement.